More Cardio in Your Workout

-Many people, when they want to add more cardio to their workouts, make the mistakes of using plyometric exercises as a "finisher" movement to increase their overall calorie burn.
+Many people, when they want to add more cardio to their workouts, make the mistake of using plyometric exercises as a "finisher" movement to increase their overall calorie burn.

 There are a couple of pretty significant problems with this approach, though.

-To see the greatest benefits from practicing plyometrics, you should use them as a warm-up exercise instead.
+To see the most significant benefits of practicing plyometrics, you should use them as a warm-up exercise instead.
 Research shows that doing plyometrics before a workout can help prime the body to increase your power and overall performance.

 Some good plyometric exercises to add to your routine include:

 Suppose you do not have time to add more cardio to your gym workouts and are not interested in utilizing the techniques mentioned above.
 In that case, one of the best things you can do is to work on increasing your non-exercise activity thermogenesis (NEAT), or the number of calories you burn outside of the gym.